 Prune in spring before vigorous growth begins.
 The stems with no leaves are called spurs and shouldn’t be removed.
 Flowers are produced on the same spurs year after year.
 Hoya are vining plants that will happily cascade from a shelf or window sill.
 Conversely, they are often trained onto trellises that are either vertical or circular, giving the impression of a more robust plant.

 Espoma’s Orchid! liquid fertilizer is perfect for Hoya.
-The dosing cap eliminates measuring and gives exactly the right amount every time.
 Feed once a month from spring through fall.

 Here are links to other blogs and videos we hope you will enjoy: